jambuur/APEDSK99/README.md

 # APEDSK99
 ### *Arduino DSKx emulator shield for the TI99/4a*

-APEDSK99 is an Arduino shield that, in combination with a compatible SD card shield, emulates 3 DS/SD floppy drives for the TI99/4a home computer.
+APEDSK99 is an Arduino shield emulating, in combination with a compatible SD card shield, 3 DS/SD floppy drives for the TI99/4a home computer.
+The SD card contains the required Disk-On-A-Disk (DOAD) floppy images.

 ![KiCAD 3D view](img/APEDSK-AU-GH.jpg)